Hydro Jetter vs. Pressure Washer: Understanding the Differences & When to Use Each

 When to Use a Jetter Instead of a Pressure Washer

 If your goal is cleaning surfaces like concrete or siding, a pressure washer is fine.
-But when you’re dealing with pipes, drains, or sewers, you need a hydro jetter.
+But when you’re professionally dealing with pipes, drains, or sewers, you need a real jetter.
+Use a hydro jetter when:

 - You need to clear roots, grease, sludge, or scale inside pipes.